CloudBindle/bindle/PANCAN_README.md

 In latter sections of this document you can see more information about:

 * differences with other PanCancer clouds environments, what needs to change in the above detailed steps
-* running other workflows, like BWA-Mem
+* running other workflows, like BWA-Mem, see the seperate Workflow SOP
 * different templates available, for example, ones that automatically install the BWA-Mem workflow